BrettWilsonBDW/raylib-cmake/README.md

 ## Dont forget to install
 build-essential

-## If missing package issues arise while trying to build in linx you may need to install or update the following:
+## If missing package issues arise while trying to build in linux you may need to install or update the following:

 libx11-dev
 libxrandr-dev